What causes earache? 20 possible conditions

 - trigeminal neuralgia (chronic facial nerve pain)

-There are other symptoms you should also watch for.
+You should also watch for other symptoms.
 If these symptoms appear, make an appointment with your doctor:

 - severe ear pain